 The Panorama QC folder is designed to help labs perform QC of their instruments and reagents over time.
-Runs are uploaded using the data pipeline or imported directly from skyline.
+Runs are uploaded using the data pipeline or imported directly from Skyline.
+QC Plots, covered in this topic, give a visual illustration of performance over time that can make data validation easier and more reliable.

 QC Plots Web Part

 The QC Plots

 web part shows one graph per precursor by default.
 The web part header allows you to specify a number of options, including selecting one or more type of plot using checkboxes.
 Hover over a plot name to learn more.
 This topic uses the default Levey-Jennings plot to illustrate features.

 QC Plot Types

 - Levey-Jennings: (Default) Plots quality control data to give a visual indication of whether a laboratory test is working well.
 Points more than three standard deviations from the mean are considered outliers.

 - Moving Range (MR): Plots the moving range over time to monitor process variation for individual observations by using the sequential differences between two successive values as a measure of dispersion.